 You need to feel comfortable with the person you have chosen to be your wedding celebrant because they will play an important role on your wedding day.
-You can try asking your friends and family to recommend someone, search the Celebrants’ Association of New Zealand website or the Births, Deaths and Marriages website.
+You can try asking your friends and family to recommend someone, search the Celebrants’ Association of New Zealand website or the Department of Internal Affairs website.

 It’s a good idea to meet with your prospective celebrant first before you ask them to take on the role.
 You’ll need to allow yourself enough time for ‘shopping around’ in case the first celebrant you meet is not a ‘good fit’ with you.